 <?php memory_limit = 64M upload_max_filesize = 64M post_max_size = 64M file_uploads = On

 If these two possible ways aren’t enough to resolve the 500 Internal Server Error, here are a few more ways to which you can avoid this Server Error to occur on your WordPress website.

 If you have access to the admin dashboard of your WordPress website, deactivate each plugin one by one.
 Refresh your website after each deactivation.

 Then check your website again.
 If it starts functioning properly, then the internal server error must be due to the plugin.
 Now, you need to activate each plugin one by one and refresh your website after activation.
 The plugin which is causing a problem will soon be identified as it will result in a 500 Internal Server error.

 Ideally, at this point, the issue has been settled.
 If not, move to the following step.

 Fresh wp-admin & wp-includes

-In this section, you need to download new wp-admin & wp-content folders and upload to live website host via FTP.
-Make sure that you have taken backup of your website before this step.
+In this section, you need to download new wp-admin & wp-content folders and upload them to the live website host via FTP.
+Make sure that you have taken a backup of your website before this step.